toppeMRI/toppemri.github.io/index.md

 # News

 **Nov 2023: Pulseq course**
-Please join us for a 3-day Pulseq course Nove 15-17, 2023:
+Please join us for a 3-day Pulseq course Nov 15-17, 2023:

 ![workflow](figs/pulseq-course-2023.png)

 **Sep 2023:**
 TOPPE has been almost completely rewritten to make it a more accurate